soobinrho/BeeMovr/README.md

 In our predictive model API endpoints, we currently rely on [Next.js built-in request memorization caching](https://nextjs.org/docs/app/building-your-application/caching#request-memoization) to avoid duplicate API calls.
 This process is fairly efficient.
 However, we believe the data fetching process can be improved by implementing [IBM Cloud PostgresSQL](https://www.ibm.com/cloud/databases-for-postgresql) to cache and store all precipitation & temperature requests `{ key: latLng, values: [precipitation, maxTemp, minTemp] }`.
-These data, in turn, will be used in conjunction with [IBM watsonx.data](https://cloud.ibm.com/docs/watsonxdata?topic=watsonxdata-getting-started) to improve our prediction models.
+These data, in turn, will be used in conjunction with [IBM watsonx.data](https://cloud.ibm.com/docs/watsonxdata?topic=watsonxdata-getting-started) to improve our prediction models, which we will host at [beemovr.com/watsonx](https://beemovr.com/watsonx)

 We envision BeeMovr to become the de-facto map for helping beekeepers make an informed decision about what's best for their bees.
 We aim to create _the_ beekeeper's map, the first feature of which is maximum potential honey yield prediction, but as we iterate with our beekeepers, we'll listen to what their (and their bees') needs are, and we'll incrementally add those features.